 If you book your tickets at least 1-2 weeks in advance, you can score the best seats in the theatre.
 Headout, an online concierge for the best experiences in your city, allows you to book seats up to 90 days in advance!

 What are the Best Options for Buying Waitress Broadway Tickets?

 If you’re looking to buy tickets for Waitress on Broadway, there many options at your disposal.
-You can book tickets from the official website or wait in line and get discounted TKTS tickets for Waitress.
+You can book tickets from the Brooks Atkinson Theatre Box Office or wait in line and get discounted TKTS tickets for Waitress.

 If you would rather not wait in line or pay for ridiculously overpriced tickets, you can check out Headout and get the best price on your Waitress Broadway tickets!
 Headout, is an online concierge for wonderful experiences across the globe!
 More often than not prices on Headout will be cheaper than those on the official website.

 The process of getting your Broadway tickets on Headout is very simple.
 Select your seat, make your payment, and show up at the theatre on the day of the experience!